|

 café as a house, so it is unlikely that a tearoom will reappear there any

-time soon.
+the Quantocks are very short of refreshment options.
 In the west of the

-region, in Combe Martin there is now a kiosk (Bobbie’s Bakes) with outdoor
+region, in Combe Martin there is now a kiosk (Bobbie’s Bakes) with

-A399.
+the A399.
 In Ilfracombe, if you

 start from the long-stay Hillsborough car park there is now a choice of two,